Lit Trip Developers & Contributors

 I have served the Edison Township Public Schools in New Jersey since 2003.
 My work, at the local and state level, has been consistently grounded in the infusion of 21st Century learning skills and technological trends, differentiating instruction to meet the needs of a wide array of learners, fostering positive teacher-student relationships, and using data to inform meaningful instruction.
 Through employing expertise in the areas of professional learning communities, inquiry-based learning, and new literacies, my activities and accomplishments in the field have grown to encompass every aspect of the learning experience.
 I have facilitated multiple professional development workshops with a concentration on research-based instructional strategies, educational technologies, and student engagement.

-Amanda Gardiner, Teacher Librarian, ET6, St Joseph's Catholic Primary School,
+Amanda Gardiner, Digital Technology Specialist Teacher, St Peter's Catholic Primary School, Caboolture QLD 4510

 I have been teaching for 30 years and am passionate about both children's literature and the integration of ICT across the curriculum.
 My dual role in the school allows me to combine these two passions into my teaching.
 Google Lit trips provides me with the opportunity of taking great children's literature and extending it into the world of ICT.
 I have dual postgraduate qualifications in both Teacher Librarianship and ICT.
 I enjoy creating online activities that have both a Library and ICT focus such as this Google Lit Trip and sharing them with other like-minded teachers across the globe.